passuf/autofs-standby/README.md

 1. Create the directory where the share is mounted: `sudo mkdir /autofs`
 1. Adjust the uuid of the drive to `./auto.vault.sh` (can be checked with `sudo lsblk -f`)
 1. Copy the files `./auto.vault` and `./auto.vault.sh` to `/etc` and chown them to root
-1. Add the following line to `/etc/auto.master`: /autofs program:/etc/auto.vault.sh --timeout=300 --ghost
+1. Add the following line to `/etc/auto.master`: `/autofs program:/etc/auto.vault.sh --timeout=300 --ghost` (make sure there is an empty line at the end of the config, otherwise the daemon will not load properly)
 1. Restart `autofs`: `sudo service autofs restart`

 ### Create a Standby Watchdog Service